Matteo Ricci, Li Zhizao, and Zhang Wentao: World Map of 1602

 Trustees of the James Ford Bell Trust

-Dr. Ford W. Bell, President of the American Association of Museums
+Dr. Ford W. Bell, President of the Alliance of American Museums

 Diane B. Neimann, noted philanthropic advisor